tash088/jekyll-now/_posts/2020-8-26-Second-Post.md

 Just the comfort level, I have to be more thoughtful and do more Googling when using R, simply because I'm new to it.
-In particular, I miss being able to debug better--I am used to interpreting the errors in the log in SAS, with R its harder for me to figuer out what is going wrong, though that'll probably come with time as well.
+In particular, I miss being able to debug better--I am used to interpreting the errors in the log in SAS, with R its harder for me to figure out what is going wrong, though that'll probably come with time as well.

 **Do you consider R a difficult language to learn?**